AxelCarayon/SimpleMinecraftTwitchBot/README.md

 # SimpleMinecraftTwitchBot
-a simple twitch bot to allow viewers to send commands to your minecraft server
+a simple twitch bot to allow viewers to send commands to your minecraft server from the chat